virus-rpi/DarkEye/README.md

 Sends you a list of base64 encoded images of all attaced cameras with **cam**

-# THIS IS ONLY FOR EDUCATIONAL PURPOSE.
+## THIS IS FOR EDUCATIONAL PURPOSE ONLY